 When should I go diving in Fiji?

-What should I expect to see diving in Fiji?
+What marine life can I see in Fiji?

 Best dive sites in Fiji

 With all of Fijis islands, they are clustered into groups of nine, three of which are the most accessible to divers looking to make the most of Fijis waters.
 The general rule is the more remote the islands, the better and more impressive the visibility and variety of flora and fauna.
-Here are the top dive sites and areas suggested in the groups of Viti Levu (largest, capital of Suva and Nadi) Vanua Levu (2nd largest, containing Savusavu) and Taveuni (third largest).
+Here are the top dive sites and where there are in relation to the two main island and its groups: Viti Levu and Vanua Levu.

 As its name suggests, just a short ride away from the main island in Viti Levu is one to rival Bora Bora, French Polynesia as a beautiful spot to swim with manta rays.
 Between the months of April to late September it is well known that Manta rays love to chow down on the channels nutrient dense plankton.
 While there is the option to see this flurry of feeding snorkelling, there is something truly special, as all divers know, watching the minutes tick just watching this majestic creatures under the water.